 - Enter a six-digit personal identification number (PIN) of your choice using the dial pad, re-enter the same PIN, and then press

-To call an off-campus or long distance number, keep the handset in the cradle and enter the ten-digit number; do not dial a 1 first.
+To call an off-campus or long-distance number, keep the handset in the cradle and enter the ten-digit number; do not dial 1 first.
 Pick up the handset to complete the call.

-For long-distance calls, you will hear a dial tone after the number is dialed.
-Enter your authorization code to complete the call.
+For long-distance calls, you will hear a dial tone after you finish dialing the number.
+Enter your Authorization Code to complete the call.